Introduction

 The book highlights numerous principles and best practices for achieving "clean code."
 Among the most important are:

-• Significant names: Martin emphasizes using variable, function, and class names that clearly reveal their intent and are easy to find in the code.
-A good name alone communicates the purpose of an element, eliminating the need for additional comments.
+- Significant names: Martin emphasizes the use of variable, function, and class names that clearly reveal their intent and are easy to find in the code.
+A good name alone communicates the purpose of an element and reduces the need for additional comments.

-• Simple functions with single responsibility: It is recommended to write functions very small, that they do one thing only and do it well.
+- Simple functions with single responsibility: It is recommended to write functions very small that they do one thing only and do it well.
 This makes it easier to test each function in isolation and understand its behavior.
-Similarly, classes should be designed with a specific purpose, avoiding mixing responsibilities (the Single Responsibility Principle, part of SOLID).
+Similarly, classes should be designed with a specific purpose, avoiding mixing responsibilities (single responsibility principle, part of SOLID).

-• Avoid code duplication: Clean Code adopts the principle DRY (Don't Repeat Yourself), so that logic isn't repeated unnecessarily.
-Every time duplicate code is identified, it's an opportunity to abstract or reuse it, reducing clutter and the potential for errors.
+- Avoid code duplication: Clean Code adopts the principle DRY (Don't Repeat YourselfThe idea is to avoid unnecessary repetition of logic.
+Every time duplicate code is identified, an opportunity arises to abstract or reuse it, reducing clutter and the chances of errors.

-• Clear error handling: The use of exceptions instead of error codes is encouraged, providing context in error messages.
-Clean code separates error-handling logic from business logic so the main flow is easy to follow.
-For example, it's preferable to throw exceptions with descriptive messages rather than propagating error values that clutter the code.
+- Clear error handling: The use of exceptions is encouraged over error codes, and providing useful context in error messages is emphasized.
+Clean code separates error handling logic from business logic, making the main flow easy to follow.
+In general, it's preferable to throw exceptions with descriptive messages rather than propagating error values that clutter the code.

-• Self-explanatory code (minimal comments): Martin advocates for write self-explanatory code.
-It is recommended to remove "dead" or redundant code instead of commenting it out, and to avoid obvious or noisy comments.
-Comments are useful only for communicating information that the code itself cannot convey (such as the author's intent or warnings of side effects).
-In summary: “Don’t comment on bad code, refract it.”.
+- Self-explanatory code (minimal comments): Martin advocates for write self-explanatory code.
+It is recommended to remove dead or redundant code rather than commenting it out, and to avoid obvious or noisy comments.
+Comments are only useful for communicating information that the code cannot express on its own, such as the author's intent or warnings about side effects.
+In short: “Don’t comment on bad code, refactor it.”.

-• Formatting and consistency: Clean code underlines the importance of format: proper indentation, spaces and line breaks that highlight the structure, keeping lines short, and logically grouping related code.
-Each file, class, and method should follow a consistent convention to remain familiar to the reader.
-Likewise, within a function, different levels of abstraction should not be mixed: all instructions should operate at similar levels of detail.
-This consistency in the level of abstraction makes the code more understandable.
+- Formatting and consistency: Clean code underlines the importance of formatProper indentation, spacing, and line breaks should highlight the structure.
+Lines should be of moderate length, and related code should be logically grouped.
+Each file, class, and method should follow a consistent convention to make it familiar to the reader.
+Furthermore, very different levels of abstraction should not be mixed within a function; all instructions should operate at similar levels of detail, making the code more understandable.

-• Unit testing and agile development: Martin argues that truly clean code comes with good automated testing.
-He devotes a chapter to the unit tests and introduces the rule FIRST: tests must be Fast (rapids), Yondependent (independent of each other), Rrepeatable (repeatable in any environment), Self-Validating (self-validating, with boolean results) and Timely (written in a timely manner, preferably alongside the production code).
-With a reliable test suite, developers can continually refactor code without fear of breaking functionality, which paradoxically accelerates long-term development rather than holding it back.
+- Unit testing and agile development: Martin argues that truly clean code comes with good automated testing.
+He devotes a chapter to the unit tests and introduces the rule FIRST: tests must be Fast (rapids), Yondependent (independent of each other), Rrepeatable (repeatable in any environment), Self-Validating (self-validating, with boolean results) and TImmediately (written on time, preferably alongside production code).
+With a reliable test suite, developers can continuously refactor code without fear of breaking functionality, which in the long run accelerates development instead of hindering it.

-• Rule of the Boy Scout: Inspired by the explorers' rule ("leave your camp cleaner than you found it"), Martin proposes that every time we touch a module or function, we leave it in a better state than before.
-Small, consistent improvements—such as renaming a vaguely descriptive variable or simplifying complicated logic—keep code evolving toward quality, avoiding gradual degradation.
+- Rule of the Boy Scout: Inspired by the explorer's rule ("leave camp cleaner than you found it"), Martin proposes that every time we modify a module or function, we should leave it in better condition than before.
+Small, consistent improvements—such as renaming an undescriptive variable or simplifying complex logic—keep the code evolving toward quality and prevent gradual degradation.

-• Principle of least surprise: Although it doesn't explicitly call it that, the book suggests that code should be designed so that don't be surprised to the reader.
-This means that implementations should be intuitive and match what someone familiar with the domain or functionality would expect.
-When code behaves or is structured in surprising or misleading ways, it is not clean code.
+- Principle of least surprise: Although it doesn't explicitly call it that, the book suggests that code should be designed so that don't be surprised to the reader.
+The implementations should be intuitive and match what someone familiar with the domain or functionality would expect.
+When code behaves or is structured in a surprising or deceptive way, it ceases to be clean code.

 The content of Clean code It is organized into 17 chapters ranging from style fundamentals to advanced case studies.
 The first chapters cover essential concepts such as “Significant Names”, “Functions”, "Comments" and "Format", laying the foundation for writing clear code.
-In these initial sections, Martin shows code examples before and after of applying refactorings, demonstrating how improvements in naming, division of functions or cleaning up comments increase readability.
+In these initial sections, Martin shows code examples before and after by applying refactoring.
+This demonstrates how improvements in naming, function division, or cleaning up comments increase readability.

-Moving forward in the work, chapters such as “Objects and data structures” explore the difference between designing classes with encapsulation vs. simply using data containers, emphasizing the importance of abstraction.
+Moving forward in the work, chapters such as “Objects and data structures” They explore the difference between designing classes with encapsulation and simply using data containers, emphasizing the importance of abstraction.
 The chapter “Error Handling” delves into techniques for handling exceptions and errors without messing up application logic.
-There's also a chapter on "Boundaries" (Boundaries), which is about integrating third-party code or external libraries while keeping our own code clean (for example, isolating those dependencies in our own interfaces).
+There's also a chapter on "Boundaries" (Boundaries), which deals with integrating third-party code or external libraries while keeping our own code clean.
+To achieve this, it proposes, for example, isolating these dependencies in our own interfaces.

-Towards the second half of the book, chapters are included dedicated to “Unit tests” (insisting that tests are part of the code and should be written with the same care), "Classes" (focused on designing cohesive, minimalist classes following SOLID principles) and “Systems” (where he discusses the modular organization of large-scale programs, emergent architecture, and complexity management).
-A notable chapter is "Concurrence", which provides recommendations for writing safe and understandable concurrent code, recognizing that concurrency introduces special housekeeping difficulties.
+Towards the second half of the book, chapters are included that are dedicated to “Unit tests” (insisting that tests are part of the code and should be written with the same care), "Classes" (focused on designing cohesive, minimalist classes aligned with SOLID principles) and “Systems” (where he discusses the modular organization of large-scale programs, emergent architecture, and complexity management).
+A standout chapter is "Concurrence", which provides recommendations for writing safe and understandable concurrent code, recognizing that concurrency introduces special housekeeping difficulties.

 The philosophy of clean code